 Funder: Crohn's and Colitis Foundation

-Due Dates: May 31, 2026 (Preproposal) | June 30, 2026 (Letter of Intent) | August 14, 2026 (Full proposal)
+Due Dates: May 31, 2026 (Preproposal) | June 30, 2026 (Letter of Intent) | August 14, 2026 (Full Proposal)

 Funding Amounts: Up to $450,000 per project for one year; renewals possible if milestones are met.

-Summary: Supports development of non-surgical therapeutic products targeting fibrosis in IBD, emphasizing translational, product-oriented research.
+Summary: Supports development of non-surgical therapies for fibrotic complications in IBD, emphasizing multidisciplinary and clinically informed approaches.